pjotrp/once-only/README.md

 Features

 * Computations only happen once
-* A completed job does not get submitted again to PBS
+* A completed job does not get submitted again (to PBS)
 * A job already in the queue does not get submitted again to PBS
 * A completed job in the PBS queue does not run again
 * Guarantee independently executed jobs
-* Do not worry about submitting serial jobs
+* Do not worry about submitting serial jobs multiple times

 and coming